-This station will be perfect for baseball lovers, as Chukchansi Park and the Fresno Grizzlies are just across the street.
-Within just a little more than a half-mile walk, you’ll be able to get to the County and Federal Courthouses as well as Fresno City Hall.
-Fresno State University is located about six miles north of the station, and can be easily accessed using Fresno Area Express (FAX) as the FAX station is less than a quarter mile from the Fresno station.
-Riders who would like to explore Yosemite National Park will also be able to connect with Yosemite Area Regional Transportation System, offering public transportation to one of the country’s most beautiful national parks.
+Within roughly a ½-mile walk, patrons will be able to get to the Chukchansi Park, Fresno County and federal courthouses, the Fresno Area Express (FAX) Bus Rapid Transit service as well as Fresno City Hall.
+Fresno State University is located about six miles north of the station and can be easily accessed using FAX.
+Riders who would like to explore Yosemite National Park will also be able to connect with Yosemite Area Regional Transportation System (YARTS), offering public transportation to one of the country’s most beautiful national parks.

 STATION COMMUNITY DETAILS